open-telemetry/opentelemetry.io/content/en/blog/2022/announcing-community-manager.md

 have contributed code, issues, documentation, and invaluable feedback.

-Our community isn’t just composed of these contributors, however - our end-users, partners, integrators, and a whole host of other people make up the OpenTelemetry community.
+Our community isn’t just composed of these contributors, however - our end users, partners, integrators, and a whole host of other people make up the OpenTelemetry community.
 In order to serve the needs of the wider end-user community, the governance committee has formed a community manager role who can focus on the needs of this large, and growing, group of humans.

-Community managers are appointed by the Governance Committee and act as public stewards of the contributor and end-user community.
+Community managers are appointed by the Governance Committee and act as public stewards of the contributor and end user community.
 They’re responsible for organizing events, coordinating cross-SIG and WG efforts to improve contributor experience, managing the OpenTelemetry presence on social media, and working to nurture and grow the OpenTelemetry community overall.
 Effectively, this is a new